anshumax/semantiqa/semantiqa-roadmap.md

 ---

-**v2.0 is now the authoritative MVP roadmap with phase-based numbering, cross-source relationships, federated queries, and reports/dashboards as first-class features.**
+**v2.1 is now the authoritative MVP roadmap with canvas-based UI, integrated relationship management, and visual workflow design inspired by modern tools like n8n.
+The canvas replaces separate Sources and Relationships screens with a unified infinite workspace.**